-Deferred Inflows of Resources - In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
-The separate financial statement element, deferred inflows of resources, represents an acquisition of nets assets that applies to future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
-The District has one item that qualifies for reporting in this category: the future payments of ground lease rent.
+In addition to liabilities, the statement of financial position and fund financial statements report a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The deferred inflows of resources relates to the unamortized portion of the lease receivable.